MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignmentRubricByRef.md

 ## SYNOPSIS
 Get the educationRubric object attached to an educationAssignment, if one exists.
 Only teachers, students, and applications with application permissions can perform this operation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassAssignmentRubricByRef](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassAssignmentRubricByRef?view=graph-powershell-v1.0)

 ## SYNTAX